- What fees do Canstaff charge?

 Q.Immigration Guidelines regarding References for Self-Employed Applicants

-If you are self-employed, you will need to provide contact details for two client referees you have done recent and relevant work for.
+If you are self-employed, you will need to provide contact details for at least two client referees you have done recent and relevant work for.
 You can also provide contact details for your Accountant as they can confirm the amount of time you have been self-employed.